Serious Threats to Patient Safety!

 After reconstruction by ophthalmologist specializing in oculoplastics

-Incredibly dangerous legislation is moving forward right now in Colorado that would allow inadequately trained optometrists to perform laser and scalpel surgery on patients.
+Colorado has enacted dangerous legislation that allows inadequately trained optometrists, who have not attended medical school, completed hospital internships, or surgical residency training, to perform laser and scalpel surgery on patients.
 Who wants an eye surgeon who hasn’t completed medical school and years of surgical training to operate on their eyes?
-A frightening eye surgery bill that allows all of this is now being considered in Colorado (HB 22-1233).
-IMPORTANT UPDATE - Patients in Colorado need to know the qualifications of their “surgeon” as this dangerous bill passed in July 2022!
+Patients in Colorado (really everywhere) need to know the qualifications of their “surgeon.”

 Alacolor.jpg